Is arranging furniture in your small house giving you heartache? I’m going to get you a hand with arranging furniture tips for small house plans.

 Not sure if I will really build even a small house…sounds like building can give you heartache!

 Have you built a house?
-Let me know in comments.
+Let me know in comments or better yet, tag me on Instagram!

 Join the newsletter